RyannKim327/desktop-configuration/ReadMe.md

 > I use figma to design my logo, and canva to create animations and stuffs, I hope it helps.

 ---
+### Neovim
+> I have a separated configuration for neovim, you may [look here](https://github.com/RyannKim327/astrovim-v4-template)

+---
 ### NOTE
 > Make sure you're aware in what you're doing, I don't have any responsibility if ever that it fails on yout device thou it worked on mine.
 Just do at your own risk.